 This course is designed primarily for students who know the fundamentals of arithmetic and have had little or no background in algebra.
-The course strengthens the student's arithmetic and informal geometry skills, provides an introduction to the abstractions of algebra using fundamental principles of rational numbers, order of operations, and solution of linear equations.
-Upon course completion, the student will be able to solve mathematical problems applicable to theory and practice of diagnostic medical sonography.
+The course strengthens the student's arithmetic and informal geometry skills and provides an introduction to the abstractions of algebra using fundamental principles of rational numbers, order of operations, and solution of linear equations.